 - Level 4 - these are for programmers and advanced developers.

 For sites that log a large number of values, there are steps that you can take to improve performance significantly.
 Refer to the topic: Optimize Your Configuration

 - Maximum of 50 input / output (I/O) tags.

 Tags that read and write from hardware, and any that you create yourself, count towards the license limit.
 There is no limit on other types, including ports, drivers, calculations and alarms.

 - No Alarm Notification by phone, email, text or pager.

 Configuration options for alarm notification are enabled as most have other purposes, but you cannot send an alarm notification to remote operators using VTScadaLIGHT.

 Visual and audible alarm indications on the current workstation are an entirely different feature and are enabled in VTScadaLIGHT.

-- Maximum of one Internet client connection.
+- Maximum of one thin client connection.

 VTScadaLIGHT requires a VPN for mobile access outside your network.